 Extramural fellowships: it is to your benefit to apply for fellowships as they will facilitate entry into the school and lab of your choice and often provide higher stipends.
 Do not allow concerns about coming up with a research proposal before joining a lab prevent you from applying.
 The fellowships are looking for research potential and proposal writing skills and should be flexible once you have started graduate school.

 Calculating GPA: Schools can differ in how they assign grades and calculate grade point averages, so it may be difficult for this office to offer advice.
 The best resource for calculating the GPA for your school is to check the back of the official transcripts where a guide is often provided.
+There are also free online tools that can be found via a search.

 Faculty Contact/Interests: Please be sure to list faculty that interest you as part of the online application.
 You are not required to contact any faculty in advance, but are welcome to.